 Nestled in the foothills of the beautiful Big Horn Mountains is quaint Buffalo, Wyoming, with the historic Occidental Hotel and over 15,000 American Old West artifacts at the Jim Gatchell Museum.
 What’s more, Fort Phil Kearney and a host of outdoor adventures are nearby.
 Local traditions make for treasured memories come the holiday season.

-Get your Country Christmas Buttons for $5.00 at participating businesses and at the Buffalo Chamber of Commerce.
-When you wear your button while shopping local, you’ll receive discounts and special offers at participating businesses in Buffalo.
+Get your Country Christmas Buttons for $5.00 at participating businesses and the Buffalo Chamber of Commerce.
+When you wear your button while shopping locally, you’ll receive discounts and special offers at participating businesses in Buffalo.

 Plus, you will be automatically entered into four separate drawings to win cash prizes.